sdercolin/vlabeler-textgrid/README.md

     note:     | a (a ka sa)   |  ka (a ka sa)   |   sa (a ka sa)     |
     sentence: |                     a ka sa                          |
     ```
 4. Repeat step 2 and 3 until the top tier is updated.
+The `TextGrid - Merge to update next tier` plugin also have settings to allow batch process for multiple tiers and/or multiple sample files.
+Please check the plugin's settings for details.

 ## Create TextGrid files from scratch